britram/taps-transports/draft-ietf-taps-transports.md

 sender-side buffering delay; this algorithm can be disabled by the sender to transmit more immediately, e.g. to enable smoother interactive sessions.

+TCP provides a push and a urgent function to enable data to be directly accessed by the receiver wihout having to wait for in-order delivery of the data.
-[EDITOR'S NOTE: add URGENT and PUSH flag (note {{RFC6093}} says SHOULD NOT use due to the range of TCP implementations that process TCP urgent indications differently.) ]
+However, {{RFC6093}} does not recommend the use of the urgent flag due to the range of TCP implementations that process TCP urgent indications differently.

 A checksum provides an Integrity Check and is mandatory across the entire packet.
 The TCP checksum does not support partial corruption protection as in DCCP/UDP-Lite).
-This check protects from misdelivery of data corrupted data, but is relatively weak, and applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.
+This check protects from misdelivery of corrupted data, but is relatively weak, and applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.

-A TCP service is unicast.
+TCP only offers unicast connections.

 ### Interface description